 Substitutes: Andy Faulks, Rob Petrozzi.

-Supporters: Jordan Glen, Nicholas Michael, Michaela Petrozzi, Pam Shoebridge and Michael Ugwumba Jr (also linesman).
+Supporters: Jordan Glen, Nicholas Michael, Michaela Petrozzi, Pam Shoebridge and Obi Ugwumba Jr (also linesman).

 Co-Manager, DJ, Strategist: Mick O’Flynn.

 We did not start well and it did not really get better later.
 There were two contrasting styles of play very much in evidence from the off.
 No prizes for guessing who played what.
 One side took care of the ball, passed and moved, and was collective, patient, measured, calm, composed and purposeful.
 Another was wasteful, static, individualistic, rushed, tetchy and clueless.